 lock to Pad

-Pad Group: lights • OK
+Pad Group: lights • ОК

-Cancel

-- Time Requirer ment Help
+- Time Require ment Cancel

+a r Help

-15 Units: ns •
+15 Units: Ins

-Relative to Cloc k Pad Net: clock •
+Relative to Cloc k Pad Net clock •

-Register Timegr oup: •
+Register Timegr oup:

-Comment

-Figure 5.3.4 Clock to Pad Dialogue Box
+Figure 5.3.5 Clock to Pad Dialogue Box

 Hit OK and notice that the clock to pad fields have been filled in automatically.
 Also notice that the User Constraints File (UCF) generated has appeared in the UCF constraints tab at the bottom of the screen.
 The UCF file should look similar to the following: